tonio-lora/scenario-based-labs/Retail/FAQ.md

 Some Azure resources do not support the `incremental` mode yet.
 Stream Analytics and Logic Apps are two examples of this.
 Redeploying them will overwrite many of your settings.
 We break these out to ensure if you have already created them, you won't need to reconfigure the services if you redeploy something.

 -   labdeploy_main.json - All the major components.
-This script is requried to succeed.
+This script is required to succeed.
 -   labdeploy_cosmos.json - The CosmosDB containers
 -   labdeploy_streamanalytics.json - The stream analytics resource
 -   labdeploy_logicapp.json - The Logic App resource